Past sea level: Sea level rise since the last glacial maximum

-Recently, it has become widely accepted that late Holocene, 3,000 calendar years ago to present, sea level was nearly stable prior to an acceleration of rate of rise that is variously dated between 1850 and 1900 AD.
-Late Holocene rates of sea level rise have been estimated using evidence from archaeological sites and late Holocene tidal marsh sediments, combined with tide gauge and satellite records and geophysical modeling.
+Recently, it has become widely accepted that late Holocene, 3,000 calendar years ago to present, sea level was nearly stable prior to an acceleration of the rate of rise that is variously dated between 1850 and 1900 AD.
+Late Holocene rates of sea level rise have been estimated using evidence from archaeological sites and late Holocene tidal marsh sediments, combined with tide gauge and satellite records and geophysical modelling.
 For example, this research included studies of Roman wells in Caesarea and of Roman piscinae in Italy.
 These methods in combination suggest a mean eustatic component of 0.07 mm/yr for the last 2000 years.
+Research also indicates that between 1,500 BC and 200 BC the sea level was around 2.5 meters below current levels and rose rapidly to present levels between 200 BC and 200 AD.

 Since 1880, the ocean began to rise briskly, climbing a total of 210 mm through 2009 causing extensive erosion worldwide and costing billions.

 Sea level rose by 6 cm during the 19th century and 19 cm in the 20th century.
 Evidence for this includes geological observations, the longest instrumental records and the observed rate of 20th century sea level rise.
 For example, geological observations indicate that during the last 2,000 years, sea level change was small, with an average rate of only 0.0–0.2 mm per year.
 This compares to an average rate of 1.7 ± 0.5 mm per year for the 20th century.
 Baart et al. (2012) show that it is important to account for the effect of the 18.6-year lunar nodal cycle before acceleration in sea level rise should be concluded.
 Based on tide gauge data, the rate of global average sea level rise during the 20th century lies in the range 0.8 to 3.3 mm/yr, with an average rate of 1.8 mm/yr.